Following a Paleolithic diet means eating unprocessed, fresh foods that reflect the diet of our hunter-gatherer ancestors from the Paleolithic era.

 What is The Paleo Diet?

-The Paleolithic diet is also known as 'The Paleo Diet™', the 'Caveman diet', the 'Stone Age diet' and the 'Hunter-gatherer diet'.
+The Paleolithic diet is also known as 'The Paleo Diet®', the 'Caveman diet', the 'Stone Age diet' and the 'Hunter-gatherer diet'.

 The fundamental concept of the diet is the belief that humans should eat unprocessed, natural, fresh foods to reflect the diet of our hunter-gatherer ancestors who were alive during the Paleolithic era.
 This era began 2.5 million years ago and ended 10,000 years ago.
-The diet comprises foods that need to be 'hunted' or fished such as meat and seafood, and those that can be 'gathered' such as fruits and vegetables.
-It excludes foods that were not available to humans at that time.
+The diet comprises foods that need to be 'hunted' or fished, such as meat and seafood, and those that can be 'gathered' such as fruits and vegetables.
+It excludes foods that were not available to humans at that time and some which - although available - do not meet the fundamental nutritional characteristics of the diet (see 'Paleo Diet Food List' below).

 Supporters of the Paleolithic diet believe that such foods are better for us because this is what our body has been genetically adapted to eat.
 They argue that our genetics have not changed much since Paleolithic times.
 They believe that the human body and metabolism have not been able to keep up with the advances in agriculture and food manufacturing processes that have taken place.
 So, the body is not adapted well to coping with the modern human diet rich in dairy products, processed foods and grains.
 They believe that adopting a Paleolithic diet provides beneficial effects to health and well-being.